 The terminology used in Digital Advertising is unique to the industry and continues to evolve.
 The following terms and definitions will be useful for studying for the exam and provide you the with the foundational knowledge you need to excel in your daily tasks and careers.
-Visit IAB's published a Glossary of Interactive Terms for more industry terms: wiki.iab.com/index.php/Category:Glossary.
+Visit IAB's published a Glossary of Interactive Terms for more industry terms: iab.com/guidelines/glossary-of-terminology/.